 You might also consider bringing:

 It would be best if you bring some used clothes as not to ruin your best outfit.

 If you do not have your own wheels we will pick you up in the closest town (Dargaville) on Monday at 4:30pm.
 This time is chosen to coincide with the arrival of the public bus from Whangarei.
 To get to Whangarei, you can use Intercity departing from Auckland early in the morning .

 We will also drop you off in Dargaville on Monday morning at 7am to connect with the bus to Whangarei.

 More detailed information about pick-up times, meals, clothing required will be provided after you make a reservation.

-We invite you to join a project that aims to teach you about the ecosystem of the New Zealand rainforest and about the animals that live in it.
+We invite you to join a project that aims to teach you about the ecosystem of the New Zealand rain forest and about the creatures that live in it.
 You will learn about the conservation challenges that we face and due to the extensive training that we provide, you will be able to start making a difference within a week.

 You will be contributing to the biodiversity protection of four different forests, each of them having unique properties, be it thousand year old trees or endangered birds such as the kiwi or the kokako.